 About the Race

 In Andover, Massachusetts football games and turkey dinners are not the only longstanding Thanksgiving traditions.
-Long before the family sits down to feast there will be 10,000 people walking and running, as part of the 25th annual Feaster Five Road Race, hosted by the Merrimack Valley Striders.
-The start is early enough on Thanksgiving Day, Thursday, November 22, 2012, so that folks can get their bodies moving and still have plenty of time to relax on the couch before the first kicker boots that first ball across the field.
-The hub of this 25th annual event is Brickstone Square in Andover, Mass., just a little more than an hour’s drive from where the original settlers sat down to their first Thanksgiving.
+Long before the family sits down to feast there will be more than 10,000 people walking and running, as part of the 26th annual Feaster Five Road Race, hosted by the Merrimack Valley Striders.
+The start is early enough on Thanksgiving Day, Thursday, November 28, 2013, so that folks can get their bodies moving and still have plenty of time to relax on the couch before the first kicker boots that first ball across the field.
+The hub of this 26th annual event is Brickstone Square in Andover, Mass., just a little more than an hour’s drive from where the original settlers sat down to their first Thanksgiving.

 This holiday race is a feast for the runner’s palate.
 Runners and walkers can choose from a distance menu that includes kid fun runs from 100 yards to 400 yards, 5K run and walk; or 5 (8K) mile run and walk.
-As in previous years, the “sweetest” part is at the end where all finishers are rewarded with an old fashioned apple pie, the perfect complement to a morning of fun, camaraderie and fresh air.
-In addition, the first 8,000 entrants are guaranteed a long sleeve technical race T-shirt.
+As in previous years, the “sweetest” part is at the end where all finishers are rewarded with an old fashioned Table Talk apple pie, the perfect complement to a morning of fun, camaraderie and fresh air.
+In addition, the first 9,000 entrants are guaranteed a long sleeve technical race T-shirt.
 Everyone is encouraged to pre-register at www.feasterfive.com.
-With just under 10,000 entrants in 2011, race officials have decided to limit the field size to 10,000 in order to preserve the quality of the event, so register early!
-Race Day entries will be accepted if the field size limit is not reached
+With 10,720 entrants in 2012, race officials will soon have to decide if the field will have to have a size limit in order to preserve the quality of the event.

 The race will not only make participants feel good, it DOES good.
-Proceeds will benefit the Merrimack Valley YMCA and Ironstone Farm, as well as the host running club, the Merrimack Valley Striders, a 501(c)3 organization whose mission statement is to encourage and enhance running at all levels.
+Proceeds will benefit the Merrimack Valley YMCA and Ironstone Farm, a new charitable partner, the Bellesinin Academy, as well as the host running club, the Merrimack Valley Striders, a 501(c)3 organization whose mission statement is to encourage and enhance running at all levels.

 Family, fitness and fun are the operative words on Thanksgiving morning.
 Mothers, fathers, grandparents, kids and cousins are encouraged to walk and run together.
-In fact, this year features the Family Contest.
-Families with ten or more members will vie for prizes including Christmas Trees, Spiral Cut Hams, and Dunkin Donut gift certificates.
+In fact, this year features the Friends and Family division where teams of 10 or more can earn substantial discounts at Whirlaway Sports Center, a running specialty store.

 Fun isn’t the only reward at this race.
 The top three in each age division (19 and under, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+) in both the 5-mile and 5K races will receive awards.
 Certificates will be given to all children participating the Kid's K. Age group prizes will be mailed.
 Timing and results are provided by Granite State Race Services.